 251 Mapping African History.
-Fall (4), Spring (4).

 A spatial approach to African history involving a critical examination of the relationships between space and history in Africa and the demonstration of those relationships through mapping.
 The use of GIS (geographic information systems) provides a wide range of tools to analyze a range of historical topics.
-Offered as needed.